JosephMoore25/word-search/README.md

 # word-search
-Initial Comments:\n
+Initial Comments:

-Running in Python 3.10.2 \n
+Running in Python 3.10.2

-Assume grid is one long string: for such a large grid this uses less memory than a python (linked) list, but this shouldn't matter\n
+Assume grid is one long string: for such a large grid this uses less memory than a python (linked) list, but this shouldn't matter

 My initial thoughts were rather straight forward.
-This problem is slightly easier split up into 2 segments.\n
+This problem is slightly easier split up into 2 segments.

 1) Check the grid horizontally.
 We do this by looping through each row, and checking if a given letter could be the start letter of the word.
 If it can, iteratively check the next letters in the word.
 If any of these fail, break and continue checking.
-If we reach the end of this iterative process and it hasn't broken, we must have found so instantly return True.\n
+If we reach the end of this iterative process and it hasn't broken, we must have found so instantly return True.
 2) Check the grid vertically.
 This segment was a little more involved however here is my thinking:
     - We need to loop through the column, simply adding a ROW_LENGTH to get to the next one in the column
     - We don't need to start from letters which are less than len(word) rows from the bottom of the grid